eclipse-sw360/sw360/README.md

   - backend artifacts: `backend.deploy.dir`
   - rest artifacts: `rest.deploy.dir`
   - liferay artifacts (frontend, libraries): `liferay.deploy.dir`
-Be aware that you have to deploy the liferay artifacts in the Liferay auto-deploy folder.
+Be aware that you have to deploy the Liferay artifacts in the Liferay auto-deploy folder.
 On the other hand you must not deploy rest and backend artifacts to the auto-deploy folder.

 **Note:** the test framework for the REST API needs the tests running in order to generate the API documentation.
-So, for building the REST API artefacts, please switch in the rest subprojects and execute:
+So, for building the REST API artefacts, please switch in the rest sub projects and execute:

 ```
 mvn package -P deploy -Dbase.deploy.dir=. -Dliferay.deploy.dir=${LIFERAY_INSTALL}/deploy -Dbackend.deploy.dir=${LIFERAY_INSTALL}/tomcat-9.0.17/webapps -Drest.deploy.dir=${LIFERAY_INSTALL}/tomcat-9.0.17/webapps